odionomoh/superstore-kpi-analysis/README.md

 ✔ Definition of key metrics for business analysis

 The project prepares the dataset for further exploration, visualization, and dashboard development.

+## Dataset File

+The dataset used for this analysis is included in this repository.

+Location:

+data/Global_Superstore2.csv

 ## Project Status